hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * But WGAN doesn't take care of the generated images' quality
 #### LSGAN
 * Fake samples on the correct side vs Fake samples' distribution is closer
   * Idealy, the fake samples' distribution should be as close as the real samples' distribution.
+However, in DCGAN, once the fake samples are already on the correct side of the decision boundary, the gradients vanish.
+    * Fake samples that are still far away from the decision boundary will no longer move towards the real samples' distribution
-However, in original GANs, once the fake samples are already on the correct side of the decision boundary, the gradients vanish. --> This prevents the generator from further improving the quality of generated fake data in order to move closer to the real samples' distribution.
+    * This prevents the generator from further improving the quality of generated fake data in order to move closer to the real samples' distribution.
   * The solution is to replace the loss function with least square loss function, the gradients won't vanish as long as the fake samples' distribution is still far from the real samples' distribution.
-This will motivate the generator to keep improving its estimate of real dentisy distribution, even if the fake samples are already on the correct side of the decision boundaty.
+This will motivate the generator to keep improving its estimate of real density distribution, even if the fake samples are already on the correct side of the decision boundary.
 * LSGAN is same as DCGAN, except:
-  * The loss function for both generator and discriminator is `MSE` in LSGAN
+  * The loss function for both generator and discriminator is `MSE` or `L2` in LSGAN (replaced binary cross entropy)
-    * Least square error minimizes the "total" euclidean distance between a line and the data points.
+    * Least square error (L2) minimizes the "total" euclidean distance between a line and the data points.
 MSE is mean squared error, a good metric to evaluate the distance in average
-  * There is linear avtivation or the avtivation is None in LSGAN
+  * There is linear activation or the avtivation is None in LSGAN
     * DCGAN can use 'sigmoid', 'relu', 'leakyrule'
     * LSGAN uses None or 'linear' for the activation function
   * See [LSGAN implementation][68], [DCGAN implementation][64]